'Hero' Richard Woodcock sacrificed life to save boy in Milton Keynes

 - Published

-A "heroic" neighbour who sacrificed his own life to save a child died after being repeatedly hit with a dumb-bell, a coroner said.
+A "heroic" neighbour who sacrificed his own life to save a child was killed after being repeatedly hit with a dumb-bell, a coroner said.

 The body of Richard Woodcock, 38, was found when police forced their way into a flat at Denmead, in Two Mile Ash, Milton Keynes on 26 June.